karmaniverous/stan/.stan/system/parts/05-patch-rules-quick.md

 Use plain unified diffs with git‑style headers.
 One Patch block per file.

 Key rules

+- Tool selection & combination
+  - Prefer File Ops for structural changes:
+    - mv/cp/rm/rmdir/mkdirp are the first choice for moving, copying, and deleting files or directories (single or bulk).
+    - The one‑patch‑per‑file rule applies to Diff Patch blocks only; it does NOT apply to File Ops.
+  - Prefer Diff Patches for file content:
+    - Create new files or modify existing files in place using plain unified diffs.
+  - Combine when appropriate:
+    - For example, move a file with File Ops, then follow with a Diff Patch in the new location to update imports or content.

 - Exactly one header per Patch block:
   - `diff --git a/<path> b/<path>`
   - `--- a/<path>` and `+++ b/<path>`